 When King Felix, the AL's best pitcher from 2009-2014, won the 2010 Cy Young with a 14-13 record, it was a symbolic step in the mainstreaming of sabermetrics in award voting.
 Felix has dropped off quickly the past several years.
 He will need a few bounce-back years to make my HOF, but time looks like it has run out.

 Bridges was another of the many great 1940's Tiger pitchers.
 I am giving him WW2 credit, but I am afraid I may be underrating him a little bit still.
 On the other hand, he only had two really great seasons.
 If somebody pleads a case in favor or not in favor of Bridges, I would certainly listen.

 Image Not Available at This Time WAR + WAA 74

-Hahn is hardly distingishable from guys like Addie Joss, Nap Rucker, and other short-career, big peak, early 20th century guys.
-The six-straight seasons of 6.5+ pWAR is what nudges him over the other guys.
-He also perfoemd better than the other guys in Baseball Gauege WAR.
+Hahn is hardly distinguishable from guys like Addie Joss, Nap Rucker, and other short-career, big peak, early 20th century guys.
+The six-straight seasons of 6.5+ pWAR is what nudges him over those other guys.
+He also performed better than them in Baseball Gauge WAR.

 * Due to the non-for-profit and educational nature of this site, I am assuming that Fair Use laws apply to use of copyrighted photographs.
 If any owner of said copyrighted photographs wished their image to be removed, I will be more than willing to do so upon request. email@example.com